 - The client can rescind the deal within five days.

-It would help if you compare the prices of various lawsuit lending companies and calculate how much money you will have to pay back, including interest and extra charges, to prevent any future misunderstandings.
+To prevent any future misunderstandings, it would help if you understood the agreement, calculate how much money you will have to pay back once you win your case, including interest and extra charges.

 Pre-settlement legal funding is an excellent option that lets insolvent plaintiffs receive cash advances from their pending lawsuit settlements to finance their affairs before the case successfully settles or win a jury verdict.